Hadesisback/Soal2_Scraper/README.md

 #### Change Percent: How much the stock increased (in %)

 All data is saved into the PostgreSQL database as defined in the config.yaml file.

+#### External script used, and can be accessed in http://febrian.me:8090/scrape to check the result on DB